danielharrell/LectFall2015/Liberal.md

 ***

-What makes liberal education liberal?
-In my lecture tonight, I want to discuss one way of answering this question, which leads, I think, to a second question: what makes liberal education education?
-The lecture is accordingly divided into two parts: a first part where I discuss the answer to the first question; then a second part where I discuss the two ideas.
+What makes a liberal education liberal?
+Perhaps the simplest we could give

 ## Part One [one]